 That was a bit of a curveball after all the eggs and hashbrowns I’d been having this trip.
 Thank you to the Mornin’ Sunshine Coffee House (linked) for the excellent breakfast.

 Hot Springs, South Dakota was once a very popular resort town back in the days when doctors prescribed “taking the waters” as a cure.
 Because it was built up at that early time the town’s buildings are mostly constructed of limestone blocks, giving the town an air of antiquity.
 It’s a great place and lies in a hilly country about 50 miles south of the Black Hills.
 I even saw a pair of newlyweds on their honeymoon.

 The town’s claim to fame, of course, is its hot springs, shown here cascading down into the Fall River below.

 One last photo on the way home.
 I passed by Pine Ridge near Crawford, Nebraska (population 997).
 I’ve stopped in this town before, usually for gas, and always for some Dairy Sweet as well.

 A most epic trip!
 Hope you enjoyed it with me.

-All photos taken by the authorin July, 2021
+All photos were taken by the author in July 2020